Trailer Aerodynamics and Fuel Efficiency

 Semi Trailer Aerodynamic Devices

-To combat the drag that semi-trailers face, the trucking industry has developed various aerodynamic devices.
-These devices are designed to streamline the trailer, reducing air resistance and improving semi-truck fuel efficiency.
+The trucking industry has developed various aerodynamic devices to combat the drag that semi-trailers face.
+These devices streamline the trailer, reducing air resistance and improving semi-truck fuel efficiency.

 Here’s a look at some of the key features of an aerodynamic rig: